 At $175 for 3.4 oz, Flowerbomb is firmly mid-luxury.
 Not the most expensive perfume on the counter, but expensive enough that having a solid dupe in rotation makes sense — especially for everyday wear when you don't want to burn through a $175 bottle.

-Here are two alternatives that capture the Flowerbomb DNA — the floral explosion opening, the orchid-jasmine heart, and that warm vanilla-patchouli base — at significantly lower prices.
+Here are three alternatives that capture the Flowerbomb DNA — the floral explosion opening, the orchid-jasmine heart, and that warm vanilla-patchouli base — at significantly lower prices.

 What Makes Flowerbomb Special